varabyte/kobweb/README.md

 }
 ```

-And that stylesheet could style the following document:
+And you could use that stylesheet to style the following document:

 ```html
 <body>